 The Texas Seminar provides a professional level of education in Analytical Psychology and is the local didactic seminar for candidates in analytic training with the Inter-Regional Society of Jungian Analysts (I-RSJA).
 We attempt to promote a forum for both didactic learning of analytic psychology and for the conscious development of oneself as an analyst.

 The training philosophy of our seminar is based on the understanding that Jungian analysis involves an integration of clinical, intellectual, symbolic, emotional and ethical expertise.
 We are grounded first and foremost in the importance of a personal analysis for analytic learning.
 As Jung noted, “everything depend[s] on how far the analyst has been analysed himself” (CW4, ¶447).
-We therefore strongly recommend that analytic candidates engage in a multiple session per a week analysis at some point during training.
+We therefore strongly recommend that analytic candidates engage in a personal and intensive analysis at some point during training.
 Because of the importance of understanding one's self in relation to one's community, facilitated process groups are also an integral part of our curriculum.

 The subject matter of our seminar is focused on a comprehensive understanding of the Collected Works, on mythology, symbols, and current advances in Jungian thought.
 This includes post-Jungian and psychoanalytic innovations along with classical and archetypal approaches.
 Our hope is that seminar participants will find and develop their own points of view.

 Our focus is two-fold: to train mental health providers who wish to become Jungian analysts and to provide a space in which all Seminar participants can challenge themselves and one another into creative and integrated thought in order to better meet not only the exigencies of life, but encounters with the unconscious as well.
 We accept applications for both clinicians and non-clinicians with an interest in studying Jungian theory and the application of that theory to their clinical practices and/or to their lives.